 Thus, Priest belongs to those philosophers who distinguish between “quantifier commitment” and “ontological commitment” (see Azzouni 2004), claiming that to “quantifier over” objects of a certain kind does not entail an ontological commitment to objects of this kind.

 The various logics of nonexistent objects cannot be described and discussed here in detail.
+However, it is now clear that there is no formal obstacle to a theory of nonexistent objects.
+The only questions are philosophical: can the concepts that such theories aim to formalize be explained, and do we have good reason to accept a theory formulated in these terms?
 In the following two sections, the main motivations for believing in nonexistent objects are delineated.

 Cases like these seem to be clear counterexamples to the principle of intentionality.
 However, many philosophers found this principle too appealing to be given up completely.
-While some came to the conclusion that intentionality is not a real relation and therefore does not require the existence of an object (see, for instance, Brentano 1874, Searle 1983), Meinong offered another solution: there is indeed an object for every mental state whatsoever—if not an existent then at least a nonexistent one.
+While some came to the conclusion that intentionality is not a real relation and therefore does not require the existence of an object (see, for instance, Brentano 1874, Prior 1971, Searle 1983, Crane 2013), Meinong offered another solution: there is indeed an object for every mental state whatsoever—if not an existent object then at least a nonexistent one.

 The problem of intentionality may still count as one of the most important motivations for thinking there are nonexistent objects.
 But there are other motivations as well.

 However, this conclusion seems hard to accept.
-In fact, there are lots of negative existence statements that we take not only to be sensible but also to be true (or at least not to be necessarily false).
-Consider, for instance,
+In fact, there are many negative existence statements that we take not only to be sensible but also to be true (or at least not to be necessarily false).
+Consider, for instance:

 Pegasus does not exist.